tldr-pages/tldr/pages/common/mv.md

 > Move or rename files and directories.
 > More information: <https://www.gnu.org/software/coreutils/mv>.

-- Move file in arbitrary location:
+- Move a file to an arbitrary location:

 `mv {{source}} {{target}}`